-Bible prophecy clearly shows that Jesus Christ will return to establish the Kingdom of God, a literal world-ruling kingdom, on earth.
+Bible prophecy clearly shows that Jesus Christ will return to establish the Kingdom of God here on earth; it will be a literal world-ruling kingdom.
 This hope is so fundamental that Jesus instructed Christians to regularly pray, “Your kingdom come” (Matthew 6:10; Luke 11:2).
 Prophecies throughout the Bible give many details about Christ’s return and conditions in the world leading up to that event.

 The rise of this final world superpower is foretold primarily in the biblical books of Daniel and Revelation.
-We’ll begin with what God revealed to the prophet Daniel in Old Testament times.
+We will begin with what God revealed to the prophet Daniel in Old Testament times.

-Charlemagne—Charles the Great—who was crowned by Pope Leo III in St. Peter’s Basilica in Rome in A.D.
+Charlemagne—Charles the Great—was crowned by Pope Leo III in St. Peter’s Basilica in Rome in A.D.
 800. This act was indicative of the power and influence the Roman church would hold over the empire in future years, when emperors would receive the title Holy Roman emperor.

 Langer’s Encyclopedia of World History refers to this time as the “Revival of the Roman Empire in the West” (p.
 155), adding that “Charlemagne’s rule was a theocracy.”